‘THE CURSE OF FENRIC’

 On Disc 5 of the ‘Doctor Who – The Collection – Season 26’ Blu-ray, the ‘Modelling the Dead’ prosthetics featurette; the ‘Claws and Effects’ location recce and visual effects footage; the ‘Take Two’ item; the ‘Shattering the Chains’ interview with Ian Briggs and the ‘Costume Design’ interview with Ken Trew can be found on there.
 The ‘Nebula 90’ convention panel for ‘The Curse of Fenric’ has been updated and extended for 2020 on the Blu-ray.

 The new special features on Blu-ray include the extended four-part VHS version of ‘The Curse of Fenric’.
-This has both the stereo sound audio mix option and the 5.1 surround sound audio mix option as with the original four-part TV version of the story and the Special Edition version of the story.
-There’s also the new making-of documentary called ‘Buried Treasure: 30 Years of Fenric’ with cast and crew interviews as well as the ‘Behind The Sofa’ feature on ‘The Curse of Fenric’ with Sylvester McCoy (the Seventh Doctor) and Sophie Aldred (Ace) as well as Anneke Wills (Polly); Janet Fielding (Tegan) and Sarah Sutton (Nyssa) as well as new series writer Joy Wilkinson and new series writer Pete McTighe.
+This has both the mono sound audio mix option and the 5.1 surround sound audio mix option as with the original four-part TV version of the story and the Special Edition version of the story.
+There’s also the new making-of documentary called ‘Buried Treasure: 30 Years of Fenric’ with cast and crew interviews as well as the ‘Behind the Sofa’ feature on ‘The Curse of Fenric’ with Sylvester McCoy (the Seventh Doctor) and Sophie Aldred (Ace) as well as Anneke Wills (Polly); Janet Fielding (Tegan) and Sarah Sutton (Nyssa) as well as new series writer Joy Wilkinson and new series writer Pete McTighe.
 There’s also location footage of the story.

 On the PDF front, there are production documents; scripts; the ‘Radio Times Listings’ of the story; Ken Trew’s costume designs and VFX design drawings.
 You need a special Blu-ray computer drive for that.
 The title sequences music video with two audio options and the 40th Anniversary Celebration music video of ‘Doctor Who’ aren’t included for the Season 26 Blu-ray.